 Engie, which owns the site, now expects remediation work to start next month, completing in the winter of 2022.
 Infrastructure will begin in the autumn with housing parcels following remediation.
 The development will advance in phases, with initial work starting to the north of the development, where the coal yards resided.

 Demolition contractor Brown & Mason has spent many months bring down old power station structures, including the chimney and the boiler house.
-The cooling towers at the are scheduled to be demolished on 6th June 2021.
+The cooling towers are scheduled to be demolished on 6th June 2021.

 The wider Rugeley masterplan includes 12 acres of employment space and a parkland alongside the River Trent.